Friendship Between Supervisors and Subordinates

 - Socializing with employees outside of work.
 While it may be tempting to socialize with employees with whom a friendship has developed, doing so during non business hours, outside of the workplace, can raise many eyebrows.
 Participating in "happy hour" with a subordinate at the local bar and grille can make life not so happy for this supervisor who will be viewed back at the office as having a special relationship with this particular employee.
 When the employee later receives some sort of positive feedback from the supervisor in front of others in the workplace, a likely conclusion will be made by others who will feel that the kudos are being given because of the personal relationship the two have.

 - Offering preferential work projects or assignments.
 When a supervisor has a friendship with a subordinate, there is likely to be a temptation to give this person the "better" assignment and less taxing work because of the feelings the supervisor has toward the person.
 Naturally, others in the workplace will witness the assignment of such work to the "friend" and will resent the directive.
-While the supervisor may be selecting this employee for a particular job due to special skills and experience the employee has, all qualifications and obvious reasons for selection of this employee will be cast aside by a work environment which views such an assignment as nothing more than favoritism.
+While the supervisor may be selecting this employee for a particular job due to special skills and experience the employee has, all qualifications and obvious reasons for selection of this employee will be cast aside by a work environment that views such an assignment as nothing more than favoritism.

 - Taking lunch breaks and smoke breaks with select employees.
 A common mistake supervisors often make is to spend lunch, rest, smoke breaks, etc. with certain employees while not spending such time with the others.
 What is good for one employee, should be good for all.
 That is to say, if one chooses to spend a break with one particular employee, there should be an effort to spend time with others equally.
 Often, the conversation that is had during these breaks will be centered around work subjects.
 These opportunities to discuss work should be afforded to all.